Board members are appointed to carry out the TSB's mandate. A list of current Board members and their background and experience is presented below.

 From 1982 until 1986 she was in charge of air traffic control training at the CEGEP Saint-Jean-sur- Richelieu, a cooperative training program coordinated by Transport Canada and the Quebec Ministry of Education.

 Ms. Fox left operational controlling in 1992 to accept a developmental assignment with Air Traffic Services Headquarters in Ottawa, assuming progressively senior positions.
 She transferred to NAV CANADA in 1996 and became Director, Safety & Quality, in 1997; then Director, Air Traffic Services, in 1999.
 In 2000, she was appointed Assistant Vice-President, Air Traffic Services.
 She became Vice-President, Operations, on April 1, 2003.
 As Vice-President, Operations, Ms. Fox was responsible for providing executive leadership and direction throughout NAV CANADA’s Operations Group.
-She retired from NAV CANADA in June 2007.
+She retired from NAV CANADA in June 2007 and was appointed as a Member of the TSB in July 2007.

 Ms. Fox received a Bachelor of Science degree and a Master’s degree in Business Administration from McGill University.
 She also completed a Master of Science in Human Factors and System Safety with Lund University in Sweden.